JumboInteractiveLimited/Gandalf/README.md

 ![mascot](gandalf-gopher.png)

-> One Tool rule them all, One Tool to CI them,
+> One Tool to rule them all, One Tool to CI them,
 > One Tool to test them all and in the darkness +1 them

 At the highest level Gandalf is a tool for contract testing a web API.